netx-as/docs/docs/qos/traffic-shaping.md

 # QoS

-Quality of Service (QoS) controls network traffic and allow a service provider to meet the level of service required by a customer.
+Quality of Service (QoS) controls network traffic and allows a service provider to meet the level of service required by a customer.
 QoS reduces packet loss, provides dedicated bandwidth for users or services and implements congestion management.

 NetX platform offers comprehensive set of functions for managing QoS rules, perform traffic shaping using several advanced algorithms,